Description

 Competing Products

-When comparing this heater to other models like the Lasko Ceramic Heater or Vornado VH10, some notable differences emerge.
-The DeLonghi model excels in safety and maintenance-free operation, whereas ceramic heaters often require more frequent cleaning and can get dangerously hot to the touch.
-On the other hand, fan-based models like the Vornado might heat a room faster but tend to be noisier and less energy-efficient.
+Set against models like the Lasko ceramic heater or the Vornado VH10, some clear differences emerge.
+The DeLonghi leads on safety and maintenance-free operation, where ceramic heaters need more frequent cleaning and run far hotter at the surface.
+Fan-based models like the Vornado warm a room faster but are noisier and cycle harder to hold a temperature.

 Worth Every Penny